vapor/docs/3.0/docs/concepts/code-contributions.md

 ### Enums

-`enum` is to be used almost never. *Only* use enums if there realistically will not be any other cases that are added in the future.
+`enum` must *only* be used if there realistically will not be any other cases that are added in the future.
+This ensures we don't break APIs.

+If you want to use the enum shorthand syntax such as `.get` you can make use of a `static var` with the same type as the current type.

 ### Classes